HTTP-RPC/Kilo/README.md

 ) throws SQLException { ... }
 ```

+Like path parameters, body parameters are implicitly required.
 By default, content is assumed to be JSON and is automatically [converted](#type-coercion) to the specified type.
 However, subclasses can override the `decodeBody()` method to perform custom conversions.

-Note that body parameters are not supported for `POST` requests submitted as form data.
+The `Empty` annotation can be used to indicate that a service method does not accept a body.
+It is only required for empty `POST` or `PUT` requests (`GET` and `DELETE` requests are inherently empty).
+Handlers for `POST` requests submitted as form data must include this annotation.

 ### Return Values
 Return values are converted to JSON as follows: